Copyleft-Cloud/notes/002-ChatOps/Create-Hubot-Project.md

 - We've Pushed our initial commit to Github

 ## Next Steps
-- First, let's deploy a DigitalOcean Droplet to host our hubot
+- First, let's deploy a DigitalOcean Droplet to host our hubot (e.g. Terraform)
 - Second, let's set up a continuous delivery pipeline via Travis-CI for our Hubot